FRAQTIV/xtraqtiv/README.md

 ## Support the Project

-If you find Extraqtiv helpful, consider supporting its development through Buy Me a Coffee.
+If Extraqtiv is helpful, consider supporting its development through Buy Me a Coffee.
 Your support helps maintain and improve the project!

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/fraqtiv)